 - There is one actual advantage of standard switch that there is no need pf licensing of enterprise plus for using it.

-- Configuration sync is not there and therefore all groups of port have to be created on every host exactly same.
+- Configuration sync is not there and therefore all groups of the port have to be created on every host exactly the same.